pulumi/docs/pulumi-hugo/themes/default/content/docs/guides/crosswalk/kubernetes/update-worker-nodes.md

 ---
+title_tag: Updating Kubernetes Worker Nodes | Crosswalk
-title: Update the Worker Nodes
+title: Updating Kubernetes Worker Nodes
 meta_desc: This page provides a guide on how to update Kubernetes Worker Nodes
            with Pulumi.
 menu: